 Some tips to prevent and improve survival rates of commotio cordis include:

-- Coaches and other adults should be trained to recognize commotio cordis and how to resuscitate players.
+- Coaches and other adults should be trained to recognize commotio cordis and how to perform CPR

 - All sporting arenas should have an accessible AED.

-- If possible, a healthcare provider should be available during sporting events to advise and assist in emergencies.
+- If possible, a healthcare provider should be present during sporting events to advise and assist in emergencies.

 How Is a Myocardial Contusion Treated?

 You will probably be closely monitored for at least 24 hours.
-You will probably have a continuous electrocardiogram done to check your heart function.
-Other treatment options may include the following, as needed:
+You will probably have a continuous electrocardiogram done to check your heart rythm Other treatment options may include the following, as needed:

 - Medicine to relieve pain